tomster/collective.hostout/README.rst

 python-version
   The version of python to install during bootstrapping.
 Defaults to version used in the local buildout.

+hostos
+  Over which platform specific bootstrap_python command is called.
+For instance if hostos=redhat, bootstrap_python_redhat will be called to use "yum" to install python and other developer tools.
+This paramter is also used in hostout.cloud_ to pick which VM to create.

 Users and logins